Fructose and metabolic health

 Studies on fructose typically use pure fructose, rather than in combination with glucose as would be ingested within a food or beverage.
-Further research is clearly needed to determine the consequence of high dietary fructose intake in humans, in the long-term, and the differences between individuals and between different population groups, i.e. individuals who are overweight or have obesity.4
+Further research is clearly needed to determine the consequence of high dietary fructose intake in humans, in the long-term, and the differences between individuals and between different population groups, i.e. individuals who have obesity or overweight.4

 Fructose and athletes